Data Analytics Migration

 app-logs app-log-000004 - - - true

-The Search Engine of Samsung Cloud Platform stores in an Object Storage Bucket using the Snapshot function during backup.
-The bucket is replicated to the Object Storage of Samsung Cloud Platform v2, and data migration is performed by restoring it in the Search Engine of Samsung Cloud Platform v2.
+Samsung Cloud Platform’s Search Engine stores backups in an Object Storage Bucket using the Snapshot feature.
+We will perform data migration by replicating this bucket to the Object Storage of Samsung Cloud Platform v2 and restoring it using the Search Engine of Samsung Cloud Platform v2.

 1. Bucket replication & Snapshot Repository creation request

-- Samsung Cloud Platform environment’s Search Engine must have backup settings.
+- The Search Engine in the Samsung Cloud Platform environment must have backup settings configured.

-- A backup bucket replication request is needed through an SCP 1:1 inquiry.
+- A backup bucket replication request is required via an SCP 1:1 inquiry.

 2. Snapshot Repository Check